hackupc/legal-page/_documents/privacy_and_cookies.md

 - Identifying data: Name, surname/s, and images or videos of the contact person or the employee of the Sponsor.
 - Business contact data: Corporate e-mail of the contact person or the employee of the Sponsor.
 We also collect what company you are working for currently as well as your Job position.
-- Data on personal characteristics: Sex and t-shirt size.
+- Data on personal characteristics: Gender identity and t-shirt size.
-- Health data: Food allergies and intolerances.
+- Health data: Dietary requirements such as food allergies and intolerances.
 - Other information: Dietary preferences.

 Here are the details of which personal data is collected when you register as "other attendees/users":

 - Identifying data: Name, surname/s and images or videos of yourself.
 - Contact data: e-mail.
-- Data on personal characteristics: Sex and t-shirt size
+- Data on personal characteristics: Gender identity and t-shirt size
-- Health data: Food allergies and intolerances.
+- Health data: Dietary requirements such as food allergies and intolerances.
 - Other information: Dietary preferences.

 Here are the details of which personal data is collected during a HackUPC CHEATING RESPONSE PROCEDURE: